 1811: “Table Talk” is first written down by his nephew John Taylor Coleridge in London as Coleridge is known as a voracious and entertaining speaker.
 In November he begins a series of lectures on Shakespeare and Milton at Scot’s Corporation Hall for the London Philosophical Society.

-1813: Beginning of the successful run of his play “Remorse” at Drury Lane, London on 23rd January.
+1813: A successful run of his play “Remorse” begins at Drury Lane, London on 23rd January.
 In October he lectures in Bristol on Milton, Cervantes, taste, The French Revolution, Napoleon, etc.

 1814: In May he is looked after by Doctor Daniel for addiction and suicidal depression.
 In August “Remorse” is performed in Bristol.
 In September he publishes essays in the “Courier” newspaper.

 1815: Coleridge moves with the Morgans to Calne in Wiltshire.
 In June “Remorse” is produced in Calne.
 In July he writes the “Biographia Literaria”.

 1816: In February he receives grants from the Literary Fund and from Lord Byron.
 On 16th April he enters Moreton House on Highgate Hill, the house of Doctor James Gillman and his wife who try to control his addiction.
 He writes “Theory of Life” in November.

 1817: “Remorse” is performed again in London during April.

 1819: On 11th April he meets John Keats whilst out walking on Hampstead Heath.
 He begins to write occasional articles for Blackwood’s Magazine.

 1822: He gives a series of regular Thursday evening monologues in November.
 He is visited in Highgate by his wife and daughter.
 On 29th December his nephew H.N.
 Coleridge starts recording his “Table Talk”.